-Highlights from the Fourth Quarter Edition
+Highlights from the First Quarter Edition

 A resource for both advisors and investors, the Ivy Quarterly gives perspective on the portfolios, investment philosophy and holdings in a comprehensive format.
 The Ivy Team discusses world markets and where they are finding value today.